Introduction

 Example:

-“You’ve prepared well for the presentation.
+“You’ve prepared well.
 Try not to worry—don’t stress yourself.”

 Example: